 2. How Involved Should the Client Be?

-Many designers prefer if the client gives them full creative freedom concerning the design.
+Many building designers prefer if the client gives them full creative freedom concerning the design.
 On the other hand, there are those who want the client involved in every step of the way.
 This is a very significant aspect as it could determine how the project turns out, and how the different decisions would be made.

 As a client, if you would like certain things carried out in your way, it is essential to let the designer know before you hire them.
 You should also be willing to trust the choice of designers as their creativity and style is the reason you hire them in the first place.
 Too much involvement from the client will only further the decision making and might hinder the whole process.